Bible Commentary Online

 Basic commentaries are available on pages dedicated to individual Bible books in the 'Bible commentaries' section (see navigation at the top of the page), then select Old or New Testament and after loading the new page, select the link with the name of the book, e.g. > >

---> expanded commentaries
+--> Expanded commentaries

 Expanded commentaries are independent texts based on a specific Bible passage (one or more verses).
 They differ from basic commentaries in several respects, e.g. they are longer (often divided into separate headings), open with a summary and have their own argument line supported by references to other parts of the Bible.
 Links to expanded commentaries can be found on pages dedicated to individual Bible books below basic commentaries, "Related themes" section (see the basic commentary exampled above).

---> bible lectures
+--> Bible lectures

 Lectures are an extended form of expanded commentaries.
 The subject of lectures are longer passages of the Bible or topics that are comprehensively analyzed on the basis of many different Biblical contexts.
 Lectures are published at (see navigation at the top of the page).